pawel-up/tabs-split-layout/docs/Initialization.md

 layout.connect();
 ```

 The `connect()` method registers event listeners the manager uses to manage user interactions.
-By default it listens for events on `document.body` node.
+By default, it listens for events on `document.body` node.
 However, if you want to limit the scope, you can pass the reference to the layout's parent container.
-It is important for the entire tabs layout to be inside the light DOM of the passed parent element.
+The entire tab layout needs to be inside the light DOM of the passed parent element.

 Previous step: [Installation](redme.md)
 Next step: [Rendering the view](rendering.md)